lowRISC/opentitan/doc/security/specs/firmware_update/index.md

 perform a complete in-place B-slot update of the running firmware and request that the `ROM/ROM_EXT` code boot into it.

+*Note*: For certification reasons this document does not discuss detailed guidance for encrypted updates.
+Additional implementation details on both regular and encrypted updates to follow when possible.

 # Update Process

 1. A firmware update is initiated by a process external to the device.